althonos/pytrimal/docs/statistics.rst

 Definition
 ^^^^^^^^^^

-The *Gap* statistic is defined for each column $j$ as the fraction of sequences without a gap character in column $j$:
+The *Gap* statistic is defined for each column $k$ as the fraction of sequences without a gap character in column $k$:

 .. math::